furkannibis/CVScorePro/README.md

 Join us in transforming the job application process, making it smarter, faster, and more effective.
 Whether you are a job seeker looking to find the perfect role or an employer aiming to identify the best candidates, CV Score Pro is here to help.

-For more information, contributions, or support, visit our [GitHub Repository](https://github.com/yourusername/cv-score-pro).

 **Contact**

 For inquiries or support, please reach out to Furkan İbiş: